Islamic State threatens to topple Hamas in Gaza

 Israel's intelligence minister, Israel Katz, accused Hamas on Tuesday of partnering with Islamic State affiliates in the Egyptian Sinai - a charge long denied by the Palestinian group.

 "There is cooperation between them in the realm of weapons smuggling and terrorist attacks.
-The Egyptians know this, and the Saudis," Katz told a Tel Aviv conference organised by the Israel Defence journal.
+The Egyptians know this, and the Saudis," Katz told a Tel Aviv conference organised by the Israel Defense journal.

 "At the same time, within Gaza, ISIS (Islamic State) has been flouting Hamas.
 But they have common cause against the Jews, in Israel or abroad."